 Getting Started with R

 R is a free, open-source statistical programming language.
 Its utility and popularity show the same explosive growth that characterizes the increasing availability and variety of data.
-And while the command-line interface of R can be intimidating at first, the strengths of this approach, such as increased ability to share and reproduce analyses, soon become apparent.
+And while the command-line interface of R can be intimidating at first, the strengths of this approach, such as increased ability to share and reproduce analysis, soon become apparent.
 The following guidelines serve as an introduction to R for those who are intrigued by its possibilities.
 Chapter 1 lays out the steps for installing R and a companion product, RStudio, for working with variables and data sets, and for discovering the power of the third-party packages that supplement R’s functionality.

 R is available for Windows, Mac, and Linux computers and can be downloaded for free.
 Installation is a simple process.